log4cplus

 This option is disabled by default.
 It enables compilation of unit tests along

-their units.
-These unit tests then can be executed through unit_tests test
+with their units.
+These unit tests can then be executed through the

 --enable-implicit-initialization